Fighting for the Rights of New Jersey Employees

 New Jersey has strict laws on wages.

-On January 1, 2023, many New Jersey employees saw their paychecks get a little bigger as increases to the state’s minimum wage took effect.
-Most affected workers saw a $1.13/hour increase:
+On January 1, 2025, many New Jersey employees saw their paychecks increase as the state’s minimum wage rose.
+Most affected workers received a $0.36/hour increase:

-- The minimum hourly wage for tipped employees rose from $5.13/hour to $5.26/hour.
-Tipped workers’ hourly wage plus tips must equal at least the minimum wage each work week.
+- The minimum hourly wage for tipped employees rose from $5.26/hour to $5.62/hour.
+Tipped workers’ hourly wage plus tips had to equal at least the minimum wage each work week.

-- The minimum wage for seasonal workers and employees of businesses with fewer than six employees rose from $11.90/hour to $12.93 per hour.
+- The minimum wage for seasonal workers and employees of businesses with fewer than six employees rose from $13.73/hour to $14.53 per hour.

-The minimum wage increases are part of multi-year legislation signed in 2019.
-This law gradually increases the state’s minimum wage to at least $15 an hour by 2024 for most non-tipped workers and by 2027 for all other non-exempt, non-tipped employees.
-Annual increases were set at a minimum of $1/hour, or more if warranted by Consumer Price Index increases.
+These minimum wage increases were part of multi-year legislation signed in 2019.
+This law gradually increased the state’s minimum wage to at least $15 an hour by 2024 for most non-tipped workers and will continue to raise the minimum wage for seasonal and small employers until 2028 and for agricultural workers until 2030.
+After these scheduled increases, all minimum wage rates will be adjusted annually based on Consumer Price Index (CPI) data, as required by the New Jersey Constitution.

 Work contracts are very complicated and should be negotiated, drafted, and interpreted by a skilled employment lawyer.
 In some cases, this is required.
 Mark | Lavigne, LLC represents both employees and companies in contract disputes, whether they are based on the drafting of a letter of understanding, terms of an employee manual, employment contracts, non-compete or solicitation agreements, separation or severance agreements, or termination letters.